 Some children are at a higher risk for developing pneumonia than others.
 If a child has asthma, a chronic illness, was born prematurely, or has a compromised immune system, and then they are at a higher risk for pneumonia.
 Pneumonia is an infection in the lungs that is caused by fungi, bacteria, viruses, or parasites.
 Pneumonia usually begins after a cold has been present.
 The first symptom is typically a sore throat, three days after the cold.
 Our physicians can make a diagnosis after speaking with you and your child about the symptoms and examining the child.
 The physician may also require a few tests, which include a chest x-ray, test for viruses via nasal secretion, bacterial cultures, or blood tests.
 Pneumonia in children is usually treated through oral antibiotics and plenty of bed rest.

 Cystic Fibrosis in Children

-Cystic fibrosis is an inherited disease that is typically characterized by abnormalities in the body’s salt, which is the water and mucus making cells.
+Cystic fibrosis (CF) is an inherited disease that is typically characterized by abnormalities in the body’s salt, which is the water and mucus making cells.
 The thickened mucus that is associated with CF can typically harm the following organs: sweat glands, digestive system, respiratory system, and reproductive system.
 The physician will typically begin diagnosis with a sweat or chloride test to measure the amount of chloride in the sweat.
 Treatment will be determined on the age of the child, symptoms, and tolerance for medications.

 Why Choose our Physicians for Pediatric Pulmonary?